ARM-software/abi-aa/ehabi32/ehabi32.rst

 In particular when a pad is entered, the stack pointer has the value it had immediately before the call to the apparently throwing function (assuming stack-moves-once).
 It follows that no unwinding function stack frame can persist over a landing pad invocation.
-Therefore all data needed to track the exception propagation state must be held in the thrown object itself, or be reachable from it, or be in thread-safe global store.
+Therefore, all data needed to track the exception propagation state must be held in the thrown object itself, or be reachable from it, or be in thread-safe global store.